How many renters are there in Tower Hamlets?

 Do private landlords in Tower Hamlets have to get a licence?

 All councils have to licence Houses of Multiple Occupation (HMOs), where there at least three storeys and five people, but it’s up to each council to decide whether to do it for other privately rented homes, too.
 Since October 2016, every rented property in Whitechapel, Weavers, Spitalfields and Bangla Town has required a licence.
 This licensing scheme is due to end in October 2021.
-Tower Hamlets Council is currently consulting on whether to renew the scheme.
+Hopefully, Tower Hamlets Council will conclude that the scheme should be renewed.

 Does Tower Hamlets council run a non-profit letting agency for private renters?